-The PBS rebate is deducted before being sold on to you.
-After this most people should pay a maximum of $23.10 towards the cost of a medicine covered by PBS, concession card holder a maximum of $3.70.
+The PBS rebate is deducted before being sold to you.
+After this most people should pay a maximum of $23.10 towards the cost of medicine covered by PBS, and concession card holders a maximum of $3.70.

 If they do not bulk bill, you will need to pay the ‘gap’ between the Medicare rebate and the fee if the surgery will do the rebate on the spot, or the entire amount (most common).
 If you pay the entire amount you need to apply to Medicare for the rebate, in person or via the post.